AllanSavageDev/AllanSavageDev/README.md

 I design and deploy full AWS serverless environments from scratch using Terraform and Python.
 My recent work focuses on private-only VPC architectures, Lambda APIs, RDS/DynamoDB integrations, and CI/CD pipelines through GitHub Actions.

 Comfortable across the full stack — Terraform, AWS, Python, and Node — I build systems that are reliable, modular, and easy to maintain.
+Prior to my current cloud focus, I spent many years in enterprise Java environments delivering large-scale systems for financial and corporate clients.
+Strong Linux background and solid DevOps experience round out my skillset — from scripting and automation to infrastructure provisioning and deployment workflows.

 ---